KaiNorberg/PatchworkOS/README.md

 PatchworkOS strictly follows the "everything is a file" philosophy in a way inspired by Plan9, this can often result in unorthodox APIs that seem overcomplicated at first, but the goal is to provide a simple, consistent and most importantly composable interface for all kernel subsystems, more on this later.

 Included below are some examples to familiarize yourself with the concept.
+We, of course, cannot cover everything so the concepts presented here are the ones believed to provide the greatest insight into the philosophy.

 ### Sockets